Medically reviewed by Drugs.com. Last updated on Jun 18, 2019.

 Pregnancy Risk Factor

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience stinging or blurred vision.
-Have patient report immediately to prescriber vision changes, eye pain, severe eye irritation, headache, dizziness, nausea, or fatigue (HCAHPS).
+• Patient may experience enlarged pupils.
+Have patient report immediately to prescriber vision changes, eye pain, or severe eye irritation (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.